jetbrains-academy/rustlings-course/Recoverable & Unrecoverable Errors/Error Handling/Recoverable Errors with Result/task.md

 ### Matching on Different Errors

-The code in Listing 9-4 will `panic!` no matter why `File::open` failed.
+The code in the next example will `panic!` no matter why `File::open` failed.
 What we want to do instead is take different actions for different failure reasons: if `File::open` failed because the file doesn’t exist, we want to create the file and return the handle to the new file.
-If `File::open` failed for any other reason—for example, because we didn’t have permission to open the file—we still want the code to `panic!` in the same way as it did in Listing 9-4\.
-Look at Listing 9-5, which adds an inner `match` expression.
+If `File::open` failed for any other reason—for example, because we didn’t have permission to open the file—we still want the code to `panic!` in the same way as it did in the previous snippet.
+Look at the following code, which adds an inner `match` expression.

 ```rust
     use std::fs::File;